-At step 2, Panel Members and Remote Referees remotely and individually review the complete version of the retained proposals - Parts B1 and B2, the resources (including the budget table) and the time commitment extracted from Part A - providing generalist and specialist reviews respectively.
-After this remote evaluation phase, the panel meets for the step 2 panel meeting, at which interviews with the applicants take place.
+At step 2, Panel Members and Remote Referees remotely and individually review the complete version of the retained proposals - Parts B1 and B2, the resources section (including the budget table) and the time commitment extracted from Part A - providing generalist and specialist reviews, respectively.
+After this remote evaluation phase, the Panel meets for the step 2 panel meeting, at which interviews with the applicants take place.
 The assessment by the panels will take into account the interview, as well as the individual reviews and the panel discussion.
-At the end of the meeting, informed of the various views.
+At the end of the meeting, the Panel establishes the final panel ranking and each proposal receives one of the following panel scores:

-&lt;sup>18 See Restrictions on submission of proposals under "Admissibility and eligibility criteria" of the ERC WP 2021.
+&lt;sup>18 See Restrictions on submission of proposals under "Admissibility and eligibility criteria" of the ERC WP.